-The fair values of junior subordinated debentures are estimated using the rates that would be charged for junior subordinated debentures of similar remaining maturities.
+The fair values of subordinated debt are estimated using the rates that would be charged for subordinated debt of similar remaining maturities.

 Loan Commitments and Letters of Credit

 The fair values of commitments are estimated using the fees currently charged to enter into similar agreements, taking into account the terms of the agreements.
 The fair values of letters of credit are based on fees currently charged for similar agreements.